Need help? Email DL@snead.edu.

 - No matter how a course is delivered, the same objectives and outcomes are used.
-Online and Blended courses require as much commitment as Traditional on-campus courses.
-Courses typically require approximately 6-7 hours per week to complete the assigned readings, viewings, activities, and coursework.
+Online and Hybrid courses require as much commitment as Traditional on-campus courses.

 - All courses require dedicated, ongoing, and regular participation.
 Regardless of the delivery mode, instructors will set due dates that must be met.
-Online/Blended courses are not self-paced courses.
+Online/Hybrid courses are not self-paced courses!

 - Most Online courses are asynchronous, meaning that students may complete their coursework at any point during the day.
 In courses that include synchronous online activities, such as an online video chat, the days and times for the activities will be listed for that course in the class schedule.

 - The big advantage of online courses is that some concerns, such as lining up transportation to and from class or arranging for childcare while in class, aren't an issue with Online classes; the classes may be attended from any place where you have a working computer and internet connection.